-It is a living document, meaning that you should be constantly updating it, adding to it, or customizing it for a specific proposal.
+It is a living document, meaning that you should constantly be updating it, adding to it, or customizing it for a specific proposal.

 You can have multiple versions that focus on specific services or products, or you can update it to include new past performance or experience.
-Just know, that you’ll never be “done” with your capabilities statement.
+Just know that you’ll never be “done” with your capabilities statement.